-This post is part of a series of posts based on content from my new book Educational Duct Tape: An EdTech Integration Mindset.
+This post is part of a series of posts based on content from my book Educational Duct Tape: An EdTech Integration Mindset.
 In each chapter (aside from the first and last chapters), I pose a question that a teacher might have and suggest a handful of educational technology tools that have the potential to be the right answer.

 This question comes from Chapter 3 of the book.
 The infographic below features the 6 tools that I recommend for quick formative assessments.
 There are 10 other tools that I mention within the chapter, but these are the 6 that I consider the best choices for most educators.